Why diwire¶

 Small surface area: one container, a few primitives (lifetimes, scopes, components), and predictable behavior.

-Correct cleanup: resource lifetimes map to scopes via generator/async-generator factories.
+Correct cleanup: resource lifetimes map to scopes via generator/async-generator providers.

 What “type-driven” means in practice¶